 ever get ridiculed for riding Friesians, not having the proper gear

 or our own horse but who cared: not us!
-For a
+For a couple of years,

-couple of years, Anneke switched to riding KWPN warmbloods simply
+Anneke switched to riding KWPN warmbloods simply for being able to

-for being able to ride more at that barn, and that is where Anneke
+ride more at that barn, and that is where Anneke really learned how

-really learned how to 'break' horses by doing it a whole lot
+to 'break' horses by doing it a whole lot with horses that had

-with horses that had barely been handled.
-It all went smoothly but
+barely been handled.
+It all went smoothly but it was completely

-In 1991, Anneke left for the United States.
+1991, Anneke left for the United States.

 Fast

-forward to 1995, when there was still no internet in common use and barely any
+forward to 1995, when there was still no internet in common use and

-Friesians returned full force.
+and the Friesians returned full force.

 Our mare

 Sanne B. arrived fall 1997 from our Dutch hometown as a weanling.
-We really wanted a mare
+We

-for breeding but meanwhile we love geldings and stallions just as
+really wanted a mare for breeding but meanwhile we love geldings and

-much.
-Thank you, Hekstra Family and Fryslan
+stallions just as much.
+Thank you, Hekstra Family and Fryslan Farm!

-now you may read on the About
+you may read on the About Us

-Us page.
+the page.

-(Photo header: Anneke on her
+(Photo header: Anneke on her stallion

 Return to top of the page.